 4. You Love Rice!

-Let’s face it: sometimes we just crave food because we love it!
+Let’s face it: sometimes, we crave food because we love it!
 And there’s nothing wrong with that.
-If you find yourself wanting to eat rice simply because it tastes good or makes you feel comforted and happy, then go ahead and indulge in that craving—moderation is key, of course!
-Life is too short not to eat the foods we love, so if rice is one of those pick me up foods for you, then enjoy it guilt-free!
+If you want to eat rice simply because it tastes good or makes you feel comforted and happy, indulge in that craving—moderation is vital, of course!
+Life is too short not to eat the foods we love, so if rice is one of those pick-me-up foods for you, enjoy it guilt-free!

 5. You May Be Pregnant

-For example, fried rice would be normal to crave more during pregnancy because of the higher caloric content.
+For example, fried rice is usually craved more during pregnancy because of its higher caloric content.

-Whatever the reason may be, there’s no need to feel guilty about indulging in a little bit of rice every now and then—especially if it makes us happy!
+Whatever the reason, there’s no need to feel guilty about indulging in a little bit of rice now and then—especially if it makes us happy!

-How To Tell Whether I Am Craving Rice For Physical Reasons Or Emotional Eating?
+How Do I Tell Whether I Am Craving Rice For Physical Reasons Or Emotional Eating?

 There are a few ways to tell whether you are physically craving rice or simply emotionally eating.